KelvinCreighton/WICYS-Cross-Chapter-CTF-2026/README.md

 # WICYS-Cross-Chapter-CTF-2026
-A collection of the challenges I design for the WICYS cross chapter CTF of 2026
+A collection of the challenges I design for the WICYS cross chapter CTF of 2026.
+The CTF was run on Linode servers using CTFd.

 ---